Ad Litem -

 Attorney at Law vs. Attorney-in-Fact -

 An attorney at law is a lawyer who has been legally qualified to prosecute and defend actions before a court of law.
-An attorney-in-fact is an agent who is authorized to act on behalf of another person but isn't necessarily authorized to practice law.
+An attorney-in-fact is an agent, for example, under a Durable Power of Attorney, who is authorized to act on behalf of another person but isn't necessarily authorized to practice law.

 Bar Association -